Programs for Professionals

 This seminar offers therapists further skills development of right brain, body-based experiential processing in the full-spectrum approach to relational and sexual growth.
 Areas covered include:

-- The Experiential Assessment: Exploring the quality of presence in the presenting problem
+- The Body-Based Assessment of the Problem: Exploring the quality of presence in the presenting problem

-- The Interplay between Internal Models of Attachment and Sexuality: How the models converge during adolescence.
+- The Interplay between Internal Models of Attachment and Sexuality: Examining how the models converge during adolescence.

 - Neuroplastic Keys to Growth and Transformation: Turning painful emotional states into pleasurable experiences

-- Therapeutic Mastery: Honing breath and body-based intuitive awareness.
+- Affect Regulation through Conscious Breathing: Honing breath and body-based skills and intuitive awareness.

 For more information and to apply for this training: